-The active filter built into each channel section of the M700/5 can be used to eliminate potentially harmful and/or undesired frequencies from making their way through the amplifier sections to the speaker(s).
+The active filter built into each channel section of the M400/4 can be used to eliminate potentially harmful and/or undesired frequencies from making their way through the amplifier sections to the speaker(s).
 This serves to improve tonal balance and to avoid distortion and possible speaker failure.
 Correct use of these filters can substantially increase the longevity and fidelity of your audio system.

-"Filter Mode" Controls: The M700/5 employs 12dB per octave filters for each pair of main channels (one high-pass filter for channels 1&2 and another high-pass / bandpass filter for channels 3&4.
-The Subwoofer Channel provides a low-pass filter with the option of 12dB or 24dB / octave slopes.
-Each of these filters can be controlled or defeated completely by way of the three-position "Filter Mode" switches in each Channel Section:
+"Filter Mode" Control: The M400/4 employs a 12dB per octave filter for each pair of channels (one filter for channels 1&2, another filter for channels 3&4 and a third filter for channels 5&6).
+Each of these filters can be configured independently into one of two filter types or defeated completely by way of the threeposition "Filter Mode" switches: